 A special thanks to Victoria Mobley, Top Hat, Brian Baker, Kevin Kirbitz and Greg Miller for making this event a success.

 Historical Society of Michigan

-The Henry Leland Chapter is a member of the Historical Society of Michigan (HSM).
-Many of our local members have been key note speakers at many events for the HSM.
+The Leland Chapter, Detroit is a member of the Historical Society of Michigan (HSM).
+Many of our members have been key note speakers at events for the HSM.
 We are listed in their on-line directory with a link to www.autohistory.org.

 Jack C. Miller recipient of the 2015 SAH Friends of Automotive History